CoorpAcademy/tekacademy/PITCHME.md

 ## WHo?

-Facebook but also Google, Tile & Eposent
+Facebook but also Google, Tile & Exposent

 ## Why?